Snawoot/djinni-profile-updater/README.md

 ## Requirements

-You need to have installed Chromium or Google Chrome browser.
+You need to have instelled Chromium or Google Chrome browser.

 ## Installation